 It may be possible to get a personal loan if you are a pensioner.
 However, loan options are generally fairly limited for those on the Age Pension, Carer Allowance or Disability Support Pension (DSP), as it may be harder to satisfy regular income requirements and prove that you can make the repayments in the long term.
 Additionally, some lenders may have stricter lending criteria or charge higher interest if you’re on an Age Pension, Carer Allowance or DSP, meaning it could be harder to get your personal loan approved.
 Your credit score may also impact the likelihood of you getting a personal loan, along with interest rates that may apply.

 What are the risks of taking out a personal loan as a pensioner?

 - Meeting the repayments: Before applying, consider whether your pension payments will be enough to cover the regular loan payments, including the interest that will accrue, so that the loan is repaid on time.
-For example, will you still be able to meet your repayments if unexpected expenses arise down the track?
+For example, would you still be able to meet your repayments if unexpected expenses arose down the track?
 Keep in mind that if your loan is not repaid during the loan term, extra fees and costs may apply.
-Missing loan repayments may also impact your credit score, which can impact loans and interest rates that you may be eligible for in future.
+Missing loan repayments may also impact your credit score, which can impact the loans and interest rates that you may be eligible for in future.